This Apple Crisp recipe has thick slices of juicy, tender apples with a thick topping layer made with oats, butter and lots of sweet goodness!

 It’s fall, it’s getting colder, apples are in season and crispy, buttery, crumbly toppings are a dessert’s dream.
 This easy apple crisp was bound to happen.

 But remember how I’m also on board to create some recipes for the Truvia brand?
 They sent me some of their new Brown Sugar Blend – that’s right, they now have a brown sugar version!
 I used both their white and brown sugar in this apple crisp recipe and I am firmly in love with it.
-It looks, smells, tastes and even feels just like the brown sugar we’ve all been using for years – except that it has 75% fewer calories per serving.
+It looks, smells, tastes and even feels just like the brown sugar we’ve all been using for years.

 - 6 Granny Smith apples, peeled, cored and thickly sliced (6-8 slices per apple)